dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```
 Yest this only works if you know the Node, if you pass just value, you would still do O(n) to find proper Node, so in this case pure delete by value will still take O(n)
-* skip list:
+Skip list:
+* store sorted list of elements in linked list
 * we have singly linked list + every node point to second/fourth/8-th and so on.
 So search is basically same as binary search, we can just do O(log n)
 ```java
 import lombok.Data;